|Back to School Clothing and Footwear Allowance 2014/2015|

 Following Budget 2014, The Back to School Clothing and Footwear Allowance is unchanged for all children under 18.
 In 2014 it will continue to be paid for those aged 18-22 who are in second-level education only, not in third-level education.

 To be eligible for the allowance the applicant (parent or guardian) must be receiving certain social welfare payments or payments for training, employment schemes or adult education.
 Total household income must also be below a certain amount.

 The rate of payment is age related as follows:

 for each child aged 4-11 on or before 30th September 2014

 for each child aged 12-22 on or before 30th September 2014

-The administrative arrangements for the 2011 Scheme changed from those that applied in previous years and it is expected that the change will continue for 2013/14 .
+It is expected that the administrative arrangements for the 2014/15 Scheme will be the same as last year.
 This means that the majority of Back to School Clothing and Footwear Allowance entitlements will be fully automated with no application form required from customers.
-These customers will simply receive a letter from the Department of Social Protection in mid-June telling them when and how their payment will be made - it is expected that automatic payments will issue in the week commencing 15th July 2013.
+These customers will simply receive a letter from the Department of Social Protection in mid-June telling them when and how their payment will be made - it is expected that automatic payments will issue in the week commencing (TBC).